Kiddom’s Planner and Timeline are curriculum development tools that work together to help you plan ahead, then modify assignments when you need to.

 How do Planner and Timeline work together?

 Once you’ve made an assignment or playlist in Planner, you can drag it over into your Timeline to assign it to an individual student, a group, or the whole class.
 The original assignment (or playlist) remains exactly the same in your Planner to be used again, and a copy of it is created in your Timeline.
 You can edit the assignment that’s in your Timeline to modify standards, rubrics, points, a due date, or more detailed instructions for your current class.
+Alternatively, if you have made an assignment in Timeline, you can also drag it into your Planner.

 Easily drag-and-drop assignments and playlists from Planner into Timeline